News and Insights

 - Craft compelling economic & clinical value propositions

-- Redesign commercial models, targeting and segmentation to reach new customers
+- Redesign commercial models, targeting and segmentation to reach key customers & decision makers

 - Align R&D, Medical Affairs, and Commercial functions